justinmahar/articulate-nlg/README.md

 Read this tutorial if:

-- You want a better understand of how Conceptual NLG works.
+- You want a better understanding of how Conceptual NLG works.
 - You want to create your own persona to generate speech text with.
 - You're curious and just want to know more.